darklow/riotux/README.md

 * Cdn: ``` <script src="https://cdnjs.cloudflare.com/ajax/libs/riotux/1.0.6/riotux.min.js"></script> ```

-### Why you need riotux?
-If your app is simple enough, you probably don't need riotux.
-Don't apply it prematurely.
-But if you are building a medium-to-large-scale SPA, chances are you have run into situations that make you think about how to better structure things outside of your components.
-This is where riotux comes into play.
+### How it works?
+The component triggers action calls.
+Actions dispatch mutations, that works with a copy of your Store state, that is mutable.
+Your **original Store state is immutable**.

 ### Reasons to use:
 * Tiny size: ~1.3kb
 * Simple and minimalistic API
+* Immutable Store state
 * Single state tree
-* Immutable state
 * Unidirectional data flow

 ### Data Flow
 In riotux data flow is unidirectional, as it should be in Flux:

 * The component triggers action calls;
-* Actions dispatch mutations that change the state;
+* Actions dispatch mutations that will return a new state value without modify your Store state, beacuse works with a copy of your Store;
-* Changes in state flow from the store back into the component via riotux obervables.
+* New value state returns to your component.

 ### Principles:
-* Application state is held in the store, as a single object.
+* Immutable Application state is held in the Store, as a single object.
-* The only way to mutate the state is by dispatching mutations on the store.
+* Mutations works with a copy of your Store state.
-* Mutations must be synchronous, and the only side effects they produce should be mutating the state.
+* Mutations must be synchronous and Actions can be async.

 ### Store:
-The **store** is basically a container that holds your application state.
-There are two things that makes a riotux store different:
+The **Store** is basically a container that holds your application state.
+There are two things that makes a riotux Store different:

+ * The Store are **Imutable**. riotux creates a copy of your Store and all modifications  happens in the copy of your original Store.

- * The store are **reactive**.
-Your component can observe changes in the store state, and when the state is changed, your component will be updated.
+ * When some changes happens in the copy of your original Store, your component can observe and can be notified.

- * You cannot directly mutate the store's **state**.
-The only way to change a store's state is by explicitly dispatching mutations.

 Creating a riotux store is pretty straightforward - just provide an initial state object, and some mutations: